Heatblur-Simulations/f-4e-manual/src/systems/engines_and_fuel_systems/fuel_system.md

 ![pilot_external_fuel_tanks](../../img/pilot_external_tanks_fuel_lights.jpg)

 Any time an external fuel tank is detected to not be flowing fuel into the fuselage, a respective light will illuminate on the telelight panel - L EXT FUEL, CTR EXT FUEL, or R EXT FUEL.
 These lights will only illuminate for the respective external transfer - that is, if OUTBD is selected, CTR EXT FUEL cannot illuminate, and vice versa.
 Because transfer can occur intermittently due to flow from the tanks exceeding engine fuel consumption, the warning lamp is not immediately indicative of an empty external tank, and should be checked against the quantity indication system.
-Further, the lamps will illuminate when the air refuel switch is set to EXTEND, with the ALL TANKS setting selected.

-> 💡 A good general indication that the tanks are empty is the total fuel counter showing a value
+> 💡 A good general indication that the tanks are empty is the total fuel
-> below 11.000 lbs.
-To confirm, fly calm and level and watch if the light
+> counter showing a value below 11.000 lbs.
+To confirm, fly calm and level and
-> stays on and the fuel gauge is not going up for at least one or two minutes.
+> watch if the light stays on and the fuel gauge is not going up for at least
+> one or two minutes.

+Further, the lamps will illuminate whenever the air refuel switch is set to EXTEND, while ALL TANKS are selected for refueling, causing the external tank valves to open while not allowing fuel flow from them.

+Also, the lamps will illuminate when running low on fuel and the aircraft activates the automatic fuel transfer, forcing the valves open.

+> 💡 The system has no awareness of actual external tanks being loaded.
+The
+> lamps are simply linked to the respective fuel valve being open and no fuel
+> flow being detected.
+That is, even when flying without any external tanks, all
+> three lamps will illuminate when the aircraft opens the corresponding valves
+> during AAR or automatic fuel transfer.

 When air-to-air refueling, or when refueling on the ground and the tanks have reached a full condition, the External Tanks Full lamps, found under the canopy